Long-suffering fans stick with England to bitter end

-BELO HORIZONTE Brazil You dream for years, you travel thousands of kilometres, you spend a fortune - and then you end up watching your humiliated team play a totally meaningless World Cup game.
+BELO HORIZONTE Brazil You dream for years, you travel thousands of kilometers, you spend a fortune, and then you end up watching your humiliated team play a totally meaningless World Cup game.

 So how does it feel for fans of eliminated England gathering in Belo Horizonte for their last match on Tuesday?